lamessad/HVPSUM/README.md

 When these paths are provided, the package will execute LDSC analysis and compute the necessary delete values.

-- 2.  `Pre-computed Mode`: In this mode, the package performs the analysis without running LDSC in this rpackge.
+- 2.  `**Pre-computed Mode**`: In this mode, the package performs the analysis without running LDSC in this rpackage.
 Instead, it uses pre-computed delete values from LDSC computed else where.
 The following inputs must be provided: